 How does it work?

 When a person has a tracheostomy tube, air passes through the tube into the patient’s lungs.
 Secretions from the upper airways (mouth, nose and throat) are stopped from getting into the lungs by a small cuff around the tube.
-The tracheostomy also allows medical staff to remove secretions, such as saliva, from the person’s lungs more easily.
+The tracheostomy tube also allows medical staff to remove secretions, such as saliva, from the person’s lungs more easily.

 In ICU, a small number of people may need a tracheostomy tube for a short while until their acute illness is over.